 Furnishing copies.
 An exempt organization also must provide a copy of all, or any specific part or schedule, of its three most recent annual information returns and/or exemption application to anyone who requests a copy either in person or in writing at its principal, regional, or district office during regular business hours.
 If the individual made the request in person, the copy must be provided on the same business day the request is made unless there are unusual circumstances.
-Unusual circumstances are defined in section 301.6104(d)-1(d)(1)(ii) of the regulations.
+Unusual circumstances Regulations defined 301.6104(d)-1(d)(1)(ii).